nbeaver/cmd_oysters/pseudo-schema-notes.markdown

 │       ├── incompatible-shells: Disjoint set of compatible-shells.
 Options are not explicitly enumerated because there are many, many shells.
 │       ├── nilsimsa-hex: A locality-sensitive hash, helping to detect similar commands.
 │       ├── related-invocations: SHA1 hashes of invocations for different commands that are related to this invocation.
 A kind of hyper-linking.
 │       ├── sha1hex: The SHA1 cryptographic hash of the command string; useful for linking to related commands.
+Required field.
 │       └── string: Actual string that could be passed to the shell and executed.
+Required field.
 ├── related-commands: SHA1 hashes of the descriptions of other commands that are related to this one, e.g. a command that accomplishes the same thing with different component commands.
 └── relevant-urls: A list of URLs that discuss the command or an equivalent command with the same component commands.